-IgE-mediated food allergies cause your child’s immune system to react abnormally when exposed to one or more specific foods such as milk, egg, wheat and nuts.
-Children with this type of food allergy will react quickly, within a few minutes to a few hours.
+IgE-mediated food allergies cause your child’s immune system to react abnormally when exposed to one or more specific foods such as milk, egg, wheat or nuts.
+Children with this type of food allergy will react quickly — within a few minutes to a few hours.
 Immediate reactions are caused by an allergen-specific immunoglobulin E (IgE) antibody that floats around in the blood stream.

 When IgE is working properly, it identifies triggers — such as parasites or other items that could be harmful to the body — and tells the body to release histamine.
 Histamine causes symptoms such as cough, wheeze and hives.

 However, IgE can sometimes react to normal proteins, causing your child’s body to react to a specific food protein or proteins.
 Once a food is eaten, the protein is absorbed during digestion and enters the bloodstream.
 That food will cause symptoms throughout the body because of IgE.